 Evolution in time

-URLs shows the number of URLs that each competitor website is ranking with in the top 20 positions, for all the keywords in your project.
+URLs show the number of URLs that each competitor website is ranking with in the top 20 positions, for all the keywords in your project.

 Keywords shows the number of terms that each competitor website is ranking for in the top 20 positions.